 WHERE DO I GET TRAFFIC ON A FOOD BLOG

-First a general comment about Google (and other search engines) and social media platforms (Pinterest, Facebook and many more here now and to come).
+First, a general comment about Google (and other search engines) and social media platforms (Pinterest, Facebook and many more here now and to come).
 They are in business for themselves.
 They don’t exist for you.
 They have a business, and they strive to serve their customers the best they can for repeat traffic and income.
 They owe you nothing.
 They don’t care if you live or die.
-And they change when they want.
+And they change what they want when they want.

 When their objective aligns with yours, you get some traffic which is good for them and you.
 But Google is not the internet police, and I’m sure will they will agree.
 But if you want to be ranked high by them, you need to do the things they like.
 They want to serve what they analyze as “the best” content to their users.
 Hopefully, it will be your content.

-We will cover search engines under SEO (next section) but first other social media.
-In food blogs, Pinterest is where it is at for food bloggers.
+We will cover search engines under SEO (next section) but first social media.
+In food blogs, Pinterest is where it is at.
 You can show off your photos; you can get your ingredients displayed with direct links to your site.
 Wonderful, many blogs get over half their traffic from Pinterest (I get about 5%).

 All the other social media, not so good.
-Facebook, while the king of social media, just doesn’t produce well for me.
+Facebook, while the king of social media, just doesn’t produce well for me or food bloggers in general.
 Maybe a click-through rate of 1-2%.
-I have 15,000 plus followers but usually is only 2-5% get to see my post even though they asked to see my post.
+I have 18,000 plus followers but usually is only 2-5% get to see my post even though they asked to see my post.
+So of my 18,000 followers, only 500-900 see the post and only 10-20 click through.
 Grump, grump, grump.

 FB wants you to pay to “promote” your post.
 I have done this some.
 The return on investment is only about 2%.
 But I still post there since it is expected.
 Everybody has a Facebook page.
 There are some things you can do to increase Facebook, but Pinterest is still better.